Cosmic-Geeks/ByteUstad/README.md

     1. If you write in a `md` file before uploading change the extension to `mdx`
     2. The file name should not contain spaces and should be camel cased (important)
 2. Upload or Push the article to `src/pages/articles`
-3. Go to `src/stores/articles.ts` and add metadata information about the articles (see below).
+3. Go to `src/stores/Articles.ts` and add metadata information about the articles (see below).
     1. The key is the name of the file without `.mdx`.
-For example, if the file was named `HelloWorld.mdx` you will use `HelloWorld` as key in `articles.ts`
+For example, if the file was named `HelloWorld.mdx` you will use `HelloWorld` as key in `Articles.ts`
     2. If the article is marked as `completed` it will automatically show up in `/articles` page.

 ### Example